Skip to main content

 Viewing and Completing Hills on Velo 2 Devices

-Learn how to use the Hill Climb feature on Velo 2 devices.
+Learn how to use the Climb View feature on Velo 2 devices.
 Get ready to tackle those inclines with confidence!

 Enabling Climb View on your Velo 2 device